 The criminal justice system is difficult to navigate through.
-Be sure to understand the even most basic terminology so you know what you are up against.
-Never be afraid to ask questions if you find yourself charged with a crime, attorneys are here to fight for you and to make sure you understand each part of the process.
+Be sure to understand the basic terminology so you know what you are up against.
+Never be afraid to ask questions.
+If you find yourself charged with a crime, we are here to fight for you and to make sure you understand each part of the process.

 Acquittal is when a jury verdict finds that a criminal defendant is not guilty.
 It can also be the finding of a judge that the evidence is insufficient to support a conviction.
 Go here to learn more about an acquittal's part in the criminal justice system.

 Affidavit is a written or printed statement made under oath.
 These can be used in court proceedings to ensure that a statement made is the truth.
 Go here to learn more about what happens during a defendants trial.